Starting seeds properly can make or break your entire growing season! Here are our best tips and tricks for starting seeds indoors.

 How to Start Seeds

-- Fill clean containers with seedling mix.
+- Fill clean containers with a potting mix made for seedlings.
 Use soilless peat moss and mix in equal parts vermiculite and perlite to hold enough water and allow oxygen to flow.
-Don’t use potting soil.
+Don’t use regular potting soil.

 - Pour soilless mix into a large bucket and moisten with warm water.
 Fill your containers to just below the rim.